i-love-coffee-i-love-tea/audogombleed.sh/README.md

     $ tf plan staging
     >> executes: terraform plan -var-file=staging.tfvars

-Commands can be abbreviated as long as they are unambiguous — `tf p st` expands to `tf plan staging`.
+Commands can be abbreviated as long as they are unambiguous — `tf p s` expands to `tf plan staging`.

 ### :question: Why not just use shell autocompletion?